Akvel/spring-xml-to-java-converter/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Akvel_spring-xml-to-java-converter&metric=alert_status)](https://sonarcloud.io/dashboard?id=Akvel_spring-xml-to-java-converter)
 ![GitHub](https://img.shields.io/github/license/akvel/spring-xml-to-java-converter)

-# spring-xml-to-java-converter
+# Spring-xml-to-java-converter
-Tool for convert Spring xml configurations to Spring java based configurations.
+The tool for convert Spring XML configurations to Spring Java-Based configurations.

-Currently tested only on *java 11*
+Just set parameters input path (-xp), output path(-op) and package name(-p) and the tool convert all supported types to Java class and remove they from XML.

+# Limitation

-Converter does not has real bean classes, so it has some limitation:
+Converter does not has access to your classes, so it has some limitation.

+* If your XML configuration miss any constructor params - will be generate beans without they (You will see compilations error and must fix it manually)
-* Not convert bean configs with named construct-Args (because converter doesn't know constructor params order)
+* Skips bean elements with named construct-Args.
+Because converter doesn't know real constructor params order
-* If constructor-arg does not has type attribute - value will be String type by default.
-Supported only String, Integer and Long
+* If constructor-arg does not has type attribute - value will be set as String type.
+(Supported only String, Integer and Long)
-* Property tag only support: ref and value
+* Property tags only support: ref and value
-* <context:component-scan /> ignored
 * Not implemented factories convert
 * Not implemented convertation beans that uses factories and Mergeable types (Map, List, Set...)
 * New XML files do not include any comments (<!-- -->)

 # Usage

+You need *java 11* for run this tool.

 Simple run:
 ```
 java -jar spring-xml-to-java-converter.jar -xp <XMLs base path> -op <Java classes base path> -p <Base java package name>